 - social reinforcement that discourages questioning the system

-That does not mean followers are irrational or malicious.
-Many are genuinely sick people looking for answers after years of frustration with conventional medicine.
+Followers of RCP are genuinely sick people looking for answers after years of frustration with conventional medicine.
+They deserve complete, balanced, and accurate information.

 People Report Real Harm